What is the high school REACH model?

 - LINK to AHS High School programing: AHS REACH Programming

-What is the difference between Honors English 9 and REACH Honors English 9?
+What is the difference between Honors English 9 and 10 and REACH Honors English 9 and 10?

-- The high school REACH program provides services to 100% of grade 9 REACH students through Honors English 9 or REACH Honors English 9.
-REACH students who do not enroll in Honors English 9 will be automatically enrolled in REACH Honors English 9.
+- The high school REACH program provides services to 100% of grade 9 and 10 REACH students through Honors English 9 and 10 or REACH Honors English 9 and 10.
+REACH students who do not enroll in Honors English 9 or 10 will be automatically enrolled in REACH Honors English 9 or 10.

 - Honors English 9 is a traditional advanced English course designed to prepare students for Advanced Placement and/or Dual Enrollment courses in grades 11-12.

-- REACH Honors English 9 is a gifted approach to Honors English 9.
+- REACH Honors English 9 and 10 is a gifted approach to Honors English 9 and 10.
 The program relies on project-based learning, thematic instruction and alternative learning products.
 Literature includes accessible texts, film, television, art and music as storytelling and offers students a choice of learning products.
 The Writing Coach series will offer more student support in developing advanced writing skills.
 The course is designed to prepare students for Advanced Placement and/or Dual Enrollment courses in grades 11-12.
-This course is a good fit for students with strong creativity and critical thinking skills, who may need support in reading and writing. *The REACH teacher collaborates closely with the REACH Honors English teacher to provide more support for students.
+This course is a good fit for students with strong creativity and critical thinking skills, who may need support in reading and writing.
+Gifted Specialists teach these courses.

-- LINK to REACH Honors English flyer: REACH Honors English 9
+- LINK to REACH Honors English flyer: REACH English Honors 9 and 10

 What do REACH students learn in Honors Seminar and Honors Capstone?